tgen/jetstream/docs/getting_started.md

 # Intro

-# note: often times when I read documents for a project, I find myself thinking that they dont spend enough time introducing the project at the basic/beginner level.
+note: often times when I read documents for a project, I find myself thinking that they dont spend enough time introducing the project at the basic/beginner level.
 I want this section to be a very clear introduction to the application, but ive been working so closely on it that its difficult for me to step back and see it from an outside perspective.

 # Projects

-Jetstream relies heavily on organizing work as projects.
-Most of the commands covered in this guide are going to require that you are working inside of a project, and all the built-in pipelines assume that you're inside of a project.
-This section covers a description of the Jetstream project and the rationale behind the structure.
+Jetstream relies heavily on organizing data as projects.
+Most of the commands discussed in this guide, and all of the built-in pipelines, have to be run inside of a project.
+This section describes the rational and structure of the Jetstream project.

 Jetstream Projects are just directories on a filesystem that include a few simple, but essential requirements.
-You can

 # Pipelines